 Physiology and Environmental Toxicology

-The research in the Physiology and Environmental Toxicology program involves the use of molecular tools and experimental models to study and understand how cellular and molecular mechanisms in animals and plants leave an imprint on the whole organism's physiology and development.
+The Physiology and Environmental Toxicology program is a growing, vibrant research environment where experimental models and molecular tools are used to study and understand cellular and molecular mechanisms in animals and plants underlying whole organisms' physiology, development, and responses to the environment.

 Our research aims to understand in detail how tissue-specific gene regulation and cell-cell communication together coordinate the functions of cells, which then form the basis for the development, function and behaviors of the entire plant or animal.